cube-drone/build-a-the-web-presentation/README.md

 If you're learning everything from the ground up?
 The answer is probably Python or Javascript.

 ### Concurrency Model
 The reason that your choice of language matters so much is because different languages have very different models when it comes to managing concurrency.

-Now, when it comes to web applications, concurrency is non-optional.
+When it comes to web applications, concurrency is non-optional.
 Imagine if, for example, a web server could only deal with one person at a time.
 It would be slow.

 Handling concurrency is also _really complicated_ - enough so that the concurrency model you choose effects every decision you make afterwards.
 It's a big deal.

 #### Remember, You're Not Writing A Database
-Before we go into this section, I want to make a big big caveat.

-The wrong decision here isn't picking something that's too slow.
+There's a common misconception when it comes to programming languages - the best one is the one that's fastest, right?

+Well, not necessarily.

 It's possible to write web applications in pretty much whatever language you like.
-The speed of your web application server isn't going to be your first scaling hurdle - and even PHP will cheerfully run a website for your first 10,000 users no problem.
+The speed of your web application server isn't going to be your first scaling hurdle - and even PHP will cheerfully run a website for your first 10,000 users, no problem.

 Static languages, dynamic languages, they're both fine.
 Some people like type systems, some people don't, I've definitely seen some pretty compelling evidence that they don't affect your productivity too much either way.

 I'm pretty sure that most languages have fairly sane package management at this point - a good package manager where you can save a list of dependencies and automatically install it after pulling the repository - and most popular languages have libraries for just about everything you'll need.

-In fact, what you should probably be doing, is writing applications in whatever language you're most comfortable writing code in - because fast code is utterly worthless if you don't have any customers.
+In fact, what you should probably be doing, is writing applications in whatever language you're most comfortable writing code in - fast code is utterly worthless if you don't have any users, and the best way to get some users is with something - anything - that works.

-The actual wrong decision here is choosing a language with a concurrency model that's more complicated than you need for the task at hand, and wasting a bunch of time struggling with it.
+The actual wrong decision here is choosing a language that's more complicated than you need for the task at hand, and wasting a bunch of time struggling with it.

 #### Process Concurrency
 "But languages like python, ruby, or PHP don't support concurrency"

-Now, for those of you in the know, you know I'm sort-of lying about that - each of those languages has support for async or threads if you go spelunking in them - but let's pretend for just a moment you build a standard flask or django application in Python - that application can really, truly, only process one request at a time.
+Now, for those of you in the know, you know I'm sort-of lying about that - each of those languages has support for async and threads if you go spelunking in them - but let's pretend for just a moment you build a standard flask or django application in Python - that application can really, truly, only process one request at a time.
 It gets a request, and it has to respond to that request before it can move on to the next one.
 I've already said that this would be slow - but Python and PHP have been used to power some of the biggest websites on the internet?
 How do they do that?

 Well, your operating system has concurrency built in.
 When you're launching a Python program in production, you're actually launching dozens of processes, each containing an identical Python program with its own fully independent memory.
 Then, an external program - an http server - load balances requests to all of these internal processes.
 In many cases this external program will also manage the whole process lifecycle for these internal processes.
 This external program is almost always written by people who are very smart about writing high performance code, so you're leaning on them to do a lot of the heavy lifting for you.
 All of the actual concurrency is provided by your operating system's scheduler - which, thanks to the fact that the processes don't share anything, means that you barely have to think about it at all.